 What is the “presumptive conditions” list used for?

-For all VA disability compensation claims, a veteran must prove that the physical or psychological condition for which he or she is seeking benefits is service-connected.
-It must have either occurred during, or was caused by, by active duty service.
+For all VA disability compensation claims, a veteran must prove that the physical or psychological condition for which they are seeking benefits is service-connected.
+It must have either occurred during, or was caused by, active duty service.
 Some claims are pretty straightforward, like a limb blown off by an IED.
-For others, the connection is more complicated to prove, such as PTSD or Agent Orange exposure.
-Indeed many veterans have had their disability claims for conditions they and their doctors contended were connected to Agent Orange exposure during their service in Vietnam or other areas of Southeast Asia.
+For others, the connection is more complicated to prove such as PTSD or Agent Orange exposure.
+Many veterans have had their disability claims denied for conditions they and their doctors contended were connected to Agent Orange exposure during their service in Vietnam or other areas of Southeast Asia.

-This is changing, however, with the VA both researching and continuing to acknowledge new medical conditions that, by reliable scientific findings, are connected to Agent Orange exposure.
-This results in the VA having a baseline acknowledgement of the problem and connection of service, and reducing the burden of proving a connection on veterans.
+This is changing, however.
+The VA is both researching and continuing to acknowledge new medical conditions that, by reliable scientific findings, are connected to Agent Orange exposure.
+This results in the VA having a baseline acknowledgment of the problem and connection of service, which reduces the burden of proving a connection on veterans.

 - Bladder cancer